 Discovering your personal triggers may take some trial and error, everyone is different.
 A qualified health care practitioner skilled in the functional approach to medicine, like a functional and clinical nutritionist, can guide you through the appropriate testing and interventions customized for your case.

 Incorporate these nutrients into your diet for healthy skin and detoxification

-Nutrients important for healthy skin/skin barrier: Carotenoids (Vitamin A, Beta-Carotene), Zinc, Vitamin C, Biotin, Selenium, Silica, B3, K2, Sulfur, Essential Fatty Acids (omega 3 and 6), Flavonoids, Polyphenols, Peptides, Protein, Vitamin E, B5, Vitamin D, CoQ10, Probiotics, Prebiotics, Curcumin, Resveratrol, EGCG (epigallocatechin gallate)
+Nutrients important for healthy skin/skin barrier: Carotenoids (Vitamin A, Beta-Carotene), Zinc, Vitamin C, Biotin, Calcium, Selenium, Silica, B3, K2, Sulfur, Essential Fatty Acids (omega 3 and 6), Flavonoids, Polyphenols, Peptides, Protein, Vitamin E, B5, Vitamin D, CoQ10, Probiotics, Prebiotics, Curcumin, Resveratrol, EGCG (epigallocatechin gallate)

 Nutrients important for detoxification Phase I: B2, B3, B6, Folate, B12, Glutathione, Branched Chain Amino Acids, Flavonoids, Phospholipids